golubitsky/wake-word-app/README.md

 - What will the features be?
 - Can we train just a yes/no classifier as a baseline?

+## Approaches

+- Simplest possible pattern recognition:
+  - Substring in a word.
+  - Arrangement of pixels.
+  - These two don't have variance for each example.
+Every instance identical.
+- OCR - digit recognition - variance.
+- Applying [Mel-Spectrogram](https://towardsdatascience.com/getting-to-know-the-mel-spectrogram-31bca3e2d9d0) to audio could transform problem into OCR

+  - Show many examples of wake word; also some negative examples.
+  - Finding the word in arbitrary-length audio is harder than simply detecting a digit in 32x32 images, having trained on 32x32 images.

+- Possible to train on phonemes?
+Datasets with phonemes?
+Could help to generalize to any wake word?

 ## Papers

 For existing papers on the subject of wake word detection, see [papers.md](papers.md) (with notes).